open/close all folders

 - Satirized from a cultural insider's perspective by Ramenz in The Japanese Tradition: Dogeza.
 It also featured and satirized in an extreme in The Japanese Tradition: Shazai ("Let's put all our hearts into expressing our remorse!")

 - Toyed with in Bleach.
 The ability of Izuru Kira's zanpakutou, Wabisuke, is to double the weight of whatever it strikes.
 As a consequence, after some blocked hits, the enemy is unable to even lift their weapons, and often go in Pose of Supplication due to said weapon's weight.
-Kira uses this as a chance to deliver the coupe de grace, decapitating the opponent with his zanpakutou.
+Kira uses this as a chance to deliver the coup de grace, decapitating the opponent with his zanpakutou.
 In his words: "A warrior does NOT beg for his life"

 - A straighter example happens when Chad goes to Urahara, after being easily defeated by Yammy and unable to fight against D-Roy, and asks him to train him.